top of page

 Does the Pill Increase the Risk of Blood Clots?

-Blood clots (venous thromboembolism or VTE) are a rare but serious risk with the combined pill.
-For women who use the combined pill, their risk of VTE is 3-5 times higher than those who have never used it.
+For women who use the combined pill, their risk of VTE is 3-5 times higher than those who have never used it.25

-However, the risk of blood clots is lower in teens compared to adults, with a rate of 2.1 per 10,000 years of use, compared to 9.2 for women over 35.
+However, the risk of blood clots is lower in teens compared to adults,26 with a rate of 2.1 per 10,000 years of use, compared to 9.2 for women over 35.
 But if your teen has a family history of clotting disorders, smokes, or is overweight, these factors can increase their risk.
-One study found that smoking can increase the risk of VTE by up to 8.8 times
+One study found that smoking can increase the risk of VTE by up to 8.8 times.27

-It’s also important to remember that pregnancy carries a much higher risk of VTE than the pill.
-If preventing an unwanted pregnancy is a concern, this risk should be weighed against the potential risks of not using the pill and the available alternatives.
+It’s also important to remember that pregnancy carries a much higher risk of VTE than the pill.28 If preventing an unwanted pregnancy is a concern, this risk should be weighed against the potential risks of not using the pill and the available alternatives.

 Does the Pill Affect Weight Gain?

 Other research suggests that the type of contraception and a teen’s BMI at the time of starting can play a role.
-For instance, one study found that overweight teens using the Depot injection were more likely to gain weight than those using oral contraceptives.
+For instance, one study found that overweight teens using the Depot injection were more likely to gain weight than those using oral contraceptives.31

 While weight gain is a common concern, evidence doesn’t support the pill causing weight gain in teens.
 Factors like baseline weight, type of contraception and lifestyle should all be taken into account when discussing the pill with your doctor.